ManuelGil/vscode-typescript-generator/README.md

 - `autoTS.formatting.useStrict`: Use strict mode in generated files.
 Default is `false`.
 - `autoTS.formatting.headerCommentTemplate`: A template for header comments.
 Default is `[]`.
 - `autoTS.formatting.insertFinalNewline`: Insert a newline at the end of files.
 Default is `true`.
+- `autoTS.templates.customComponents`: Custom components templates.
+Default is `[]`.

+The `autoTS.templates.customComponents` setting is an array of objects with the following properties:

+- `name`: The name of the template.
+Example: "Service".
+- `description`: A description of the template.
+Example: "Creates a service file".
+- `type`: The type of component.
+Example: "service".
+- `template`: The template content for the file.
+Use `{{ComponentName}}` as a placeholder for the component name.

 For more information on configuring Auto TS Generator settings, refer to the [Project Settings](#project-settings) section.